Seo Jung-hyup

-Seo Jung-hyup (Korean: 서정협, born 3 January 1965) is a South Korean educator and politician served as the acting mayor of Seoul since 10 July 2020 to 8 April 2021, and has been Deputy Mayor for Administration of Seoul since 2020.
+Seo Jung-hyup (Korean: 서정협, born 3 January 1965) is a South Korean educator and politician who served as the acting mayor of Seoul since 10 July 2020 to 8 April 2021, and was Deputy Mayor for Administration of Seoul from 2020 to 2021.
 Prior to becoming Deputy Mayor, Seo served as the head of the Seoul Metropolitan Government's cultural department.
-He has been the acting mayor of Seoul following the death of Mayor Park Won-soon.
+He was the acting mayor of Seoul following the death of Mayor Park Won-soon.

 Early years and studies

 Seo Jung-hyup was born and raised in Ulsan.
 After graduating from Hakseong High School in 1983, Seo moved to Seoul to complete his post secondary studies.